msaldivar/pyaddy/README.md

 pytest tests/
 ```

+## TODO:
+* get ruff working on actions - currently only local
+* mock api calls
+* integrate all addy.io api into cli cmds

 ## Development
 Feel free to open a pr or file an issue.
 I'm working on adding new features and plan regular releases!